marcheiligers/ccexport/README.md

 - `--today`: Filter messages from today only (in your local timezone)
 - `--out PATH`: Custom output directory or file path (supports relative paths)
 - `--timestamps`: Show precise timestamps with each message for easy reference
+- `--preview`: Generate HTML preview and open in browser automatically
 - `--help`: Show usage information

 ## Output Format